mback2k/wiasane/README.md

 - Support for contrast and brightness settings
 - Support for single-sided scanning from a flatbed
 - Support for automatic document feeder and duplex mode
-- Support for username- und password-based authentication
+- Support for username- and password-based authentication
 - Integrated property page for device modification
 - Integrated wizard during driver/device installation